Forensic Scientist

 Hi i am struggling with coming up with a science fair idea and my main interest is in the forensic field and with Dna, I need guidance with an idea on fingerprints or dna analysis...
 Please and thank you

-Asked by stewy about 8 years ago
+Asked by stewy over 8 years ago

 I would be happy to help you.
 Please email me off list at lisa-black@live.com and tell me what you need help with, for instance: How involved does this have to be?
 Do you need to do just a demonstration or an actual experiment?